Welcome to LACE

 Shared Women- Artillery Review

 Filed Under: 2005-2009, Exhibition, LACE, Performance, Video Tagged With: 2007, A.L.
-Steiner, Aisha Burns, Amy Adler, Ashley Reid, Carrie Moyer, Celeste Dupuy-Spencer, Chicks on Speed, Daphne Fitzpatrick, Deborah Schamoni, Edie Fake, Edie Fake and Dewayne Sleightweight, Ellie Murphy, Emily Roysdon, Erica Vogt, Eve Fowler, Exhibition, feminism, GB Jones, Ginger Brooks Takahashi, Goodie B Wiseman, Heather Cassils, James Ingrid Pei-Mun Tsang, JD Samson, Jeanine Oleson, Jennifer Reeves & M.M.
+Steiner, Aisha Burns, Amy Adler, Ashley Reid, Carrie Moyer, Cassils, Celeste Dupuy-Spencer, Chicks on Speed, Daphne Fitzpatrick, Deborah Schamoni, Edie Fake, Edie Fake and Dewayne Sleightweight, Ellie Murphy, Emily Roysdon, Erica Vogt, Eve Fowler, Exhibition, feminism, GB Jones, Ginger Brooks Takahashi, Goodie B Wiseman, James Ingrid Pei-Mun Tsang, JD Samson, Jeanine Oleson, Jennifer Reeves & M.M.
 Serra, K8 Hardy, Kathe Burkhardt, Leidy Churchman, Lindsay Brant, Lisi Raskin & Aaron Brewer, Marriage, Math Bass, Michelle Dizon, Nicola Tyson, Nicole Eisenman, Paige Gratland, perfomance, performance, robbinschilds, Shannon Ebner, shared women, Sharon Hayes, Sheila Pepe, Stanya Kahn + Harry Dodge, Suzanne Wright, Taisha Paggett, Tara Mateik, The Third Leg, Ulrike Mueller, Video

 Visit